 Curiosity is one of the defining characteristics of humankind.
 It’s driven us to create spellbinding art, build towering cities, develop lifesaving medicines and technologies, and explore the far reaches of space.

 There are also many smaller, more personal benefits to being curious.
-Learning new things can keep our brains active and reduce our risk of cognitive decline.
-Our desire to find out about others can also help us forge powerful, long-lasting relationships.
+Learning new things can keep our brains active and reduce the risk of cognitive decline.
+Our desire to find out about others can help us forge powerful, long-lasting relationships.
 And asking questions can grant us knowledge that may improve our lives and the lives of others.

 With this in mind, we’ve pulled together a list of nine hobbies for curious minds…